-The National Center for Research and Practice, Latino Mental Health and the Center of Latino/a Mental Health exemplify The Chicago’s Schools commitment to diversity by promoting well-being in the Latino/a community and contributing to the reduction of mental health disparities through the development of culturally sensitive practitioners.
+The National Center for Research and Practice, Latino/a Mental Health and the Center of Latino/a Mental Health exemplify The Chicago’s Schools commitment to diversity by promoting well-being in the Latino/a community and contributing to the reduction of mental health disparities through the development of culturally sensitive practitioners.
 The National Center’s overarching objectives are tied closely to the following areas: research, service, training and advocacy.
 Specific center goals include:

 - Facilitating the development of academic and empirical investigations regarding mental health issues pertinent to the Latino community and facilitating the dissemination and translation of research findings.